Use DHCP or a manual IP address on Mac

 Automatically: Your computer is assigned an address using Dynamic Host Configuration Protocol (DHCP).

-Manually: Your ISP or network administrator gives you an IP address, and you enter it in the Network pane of System Preferences.
+Manually: Your ISP or network administrator gives you an IP address and you enter it in Network settings.

 Follow these steps to enter your IP address or have it assigned automatically.

-Select the network connection you want to use (such as Ethernet) in the list.
+Click the network connection you want to use on the right, then click Details.

 Click the Configure IPv4 pop-up menu, then choose an option: